 Portable generators are useful when temporary or remote electric power is needed, but there are potential hazards.
 If you plan on using a generator in the event of a power outage, you should take steps before the storm to protect yourself from the dangers of toxic engine exhaust, electrical hazards and fire hazards.

-- To prevent against carbon monoxide (CO) poisoning from toxic engine exhaust, install battery-operated CO alarms or plug-in alarms with battery back-up in your home, according to the manufacturer's installation instructions.
+- To prevent against carbon monoxide (CO) poisoning from toxic engine exhaust, install battery-operated CO alarms or plug-in alarms with battery back-up near every sleeping area in your home, according to the manufacturer's installation instructions.
 Alarms should be certified to the requirements of the latest safety standards for carbon monoxide (UL 2034, IAS 6-96, or CSA 6.19.01).

-- Test your alarms frequently and replace dead batteries.
+- Test your alarms every six months to be sure they are working properly and replace dead batteries.
 Remember that you cannot see or smell CO and portable generators can produce high levels of CO very quickly.